 The festival was one that was held every year in memory of a sincere noble man named Jie Zitui.
 Though not an official day for celebrations or prayers, it is religiously observed in places like Korea, Vietnam and China.

-Cold Food Festival 2019 was on April 04 Thursday
+Cold Food Festival 2021 is on April 03 Saturday

 The festival is not celebrated in much pomp, but one that remembers a loyal nobleman who dutifully served his master- the prince Chong Er.

 The Significance and History behind the Cold Food Festival

 A rather interesting history will sums out like this:

 In the 7th century, the Chinese Kingdom was split into many smaller territories.
 One of the territories- now the modern Shanxi was under the rule of the Duke.
 Now, this duke had many wives, but one among them was cunning among the lot.

 She wanted her son to be in the line for getting the throne.
 But two other elder boys stood in the way of her dreams.